 You'll need to file Form 1040X, Amended U.S. Individual Income Tax Return.

-What if I've tried to get answers and after contacting IRS several times have not been successful?
+What if I haven’t gotten answers after contacting IRS several times?

 What if I think I’m a victim of identity theft?